qtreh/uscensus/README.md

 - Delete (class work == Not in universe) instead of (hourly wage == 0).
 Maybe it will suffice to delete the population which did not answered for the wage, and keep those who answered 0 (note: unpaid and not working people are categories of "work class").
 - Reintroduce variable capital losses: a variable analysis shows that 50000+ population has larger losses than 50000- population.
 Doing capital gains minus losses could lead to values close to zero, misclassifying them to 50000-.
 But an individual with gains and losses, even if they balance, has more chance to be in the 50000+ category.

-Balanced accuracy with SVM polynomial kernel (3rd degree) : 0.5969 ==> This performance is behind the 2nd method (without hourly wage=0 rows).
+Balanced accuracy with SVM polynomial kernel (3rd degree) : 0.5504  ==> This performance is behind the 1st and 2nd method (without hourly wage=0 rows).
+It is a worse performance than without any change to the variables (except the insertion of dummy variables).
+If we use the same predictor against a dataset which includes the (class work == Not in universe) deleted in the training step, we obtain: 0.5542.

 <h5>Conclusion</h5>

 The 2nd method has a good efficiency but it does not adress every row of the testing set.
 As seen in the 3rd method, when we take every wage in parameter, that leads to a high bias that other variables tuning doesn't help to reduce.
 Again, 95% of hourly wage at zero looks suspicious.
+63% is the better score I got, with method 2, trained with hourly wage >0, tested against the whole dataset.